myriadrf/LimeSDR-XTRX/docs/v1.3/index.rst

 .. figure:: images/LimeSDR-XTRX_v1.3_mPCIe_changes.png
   :width: 600

   Figure 12. mPCIe connector changes

 To make schematics easier to read mechanical components shown in Figure 13 were moved from 05_LMS7002M_RF sheet to 09_Misc sheet.

 .. figure:: images/LimeSDR-XTRX_v1.3_Mech_changes.png
   :width: 600

   Figure 13.
 Mechanical components

 Clock changes
 -------------

-LimeSDR XTRX v1.2 clock buffers were unreliable and caused issues for RF tranceiver.
+LimeSDR XTRX v1.2 clock buffers were unreliable and caused issues for RF transceiver.
 A more reliable clock buffer was added.
 Also XO DAC was changed to more accurate model.
 Resulting new clock diagram is shown in Figure 14.

 .. figure:: images/LimeSDR-XTRX_v1.3_diagrams_clock.png
   :width: 600

   Figure 14.
 LimeSDR XTRX v1.3 board clock block diagram

 The new clock buffer is LMK00105.
 It generates clock signals in 1.8V and 3.3V logic.
 LMK00105 schematics are given in Figure 15.

 .. figure:: images/LimeSDR-XTRX_v1.3_buff_changes.png
   :width: 600

   Figure 15.
 New clock buffer LMK00105 schematics

 Changed XO DAC from AD5693RACPZ-1RL7 (A grade, INL +-8LSB, internal reference, VLOGIC) to AD5693BCPZ-RL7 (B grade, INL +-3LSB, no internal reference, LDAC).
 Also removed R69, and populated R68 to tie LDAC pin low.
-This change make so DAC updates when new data is written to the input register.
+This change causes the DAC to update when new data is written to the input register.
 XO DAC schematic changes are shown in Figure 16.

 .. figure:: images/LimeSDR-XTRX_v1.3_dac_changes.png
   :width: 600

   Figure 16.
 XO DAC schematics changes

 Power changes